The Keto Diet: The Truth Will Set You Free, But...

 Effects of weight cycling

 Numerous studies are now showing the surprising effect of weight cycling and yo-yo dieting.
 Between one and two thirds of of those who lose weight on diets will regain more within four to five years (3).
 How does this happen?
 Let’s go back to our hunter-gatherer game on the Sahara.
 You’re running around trying to find food, but there’s a scarcity.
 Calories are hard to come by.
 But humans are crazy resilient, and so our physiology has figured out a way to help you survive.
 When it senses that you are in famine or in a state of restricted calories, it does its best to conserve energy.
-It will do this by reducing our resting metabolic rate.
+It will do this by reducing our resting metabolic rate (RMR), which is the rate that your body burns energy when it is completely at rest.
 Your body reacts automatically to calorie restriction by slowing down our metabolism, meaning that you will be “burning less” at rest.
 Fast forward to the modern world, and our body hasn’t yet figured out the difference between a famine and the latest fad diet.
-Going on and off restrictive diet can have severe metabolic consequences that make it easier to gain weight and harder to lose it in the future — the opposite of what you probably want if you’re trying these diets.
+Going on and off restrictive diets can have severe metabolic consequences (a decrease in RMR) that make it easier to gain weight and harder to lose it in the future — the opposite of what you probably want if you’re trying these diets.
 Repeatedly gaining and losing weight also linked to an increased risk of cardiovascular disease, stroke, diabetes, decreased immunity, and higher rates of mortality (4).
 Dieting is also very isolating.
 It dissociates us from our family, community and normal life.
 Because who wants a keto birthday cake?

 So moral of the story: If that latest diet isn’t one that you really, truly think you can make your long term lifestyle, then it’s probably not the best for you.
 You know what fad diet is incredibly hard to maintain over the long term?
 You guessed it.
 Starts with a K and rhymes with “Frito.”

 Who is this effect of weight cycling a really big problem for?
 Well, women.
 Women are constantly being told by the media, our culture, and social media that we should look differently than we do.
 We should lose weight, gain muscle, get more toned, and the list goes on.
 Women are more likely to be exposed to and buy-in to diet culture.
-In a recent study conducted in 2012 of young adult women (18-35 years old), 75.6% of women were either trying to lose weight (43.4%), or actively trying to avoid gaining weight (32.3%) (5).
+In a recent study conducted in 2012 of young adult women (18-35 years old), 43.4% of the women were trying to lose weight, or actively trying to avoid gaining weight 32.33% (5).
 This is a huge problem because dieting is not benign and keto is definitely not benign.
 For a longer discussion on the negative effects of diet culture, see my previous article on orthorexia.

 Keto and hormones